-Section 3 We will consider your request for payment and say yes or no 133 Chapter 8: Your rights and responsibilities .
-134 Section 1 Our plan must honor your rights and cultural sensitivities as a mer of the plan Section 2 You have some responsibilities as a member of the plan 148 Chapter 9: What to do if you have a problem or complaint (coverage decisions, appeal s, complaints) 150 Section 1 Introduction 151 Section 2 Where to get more information and personalized assistance 151 Section 3 To deal with your problem, which process should you use?
-152 Section 4 Handling problems about your Medicare benefits 153 Section 5 A guide to the basics of coverage decisions and appeals 153 Section 6 Your medical care: How to ask for a coverage decision or make an appeal of a coverage decision Section 7 Your Part D prescription drugs: How to ask for a coverage decisio make an appeal Section 8 How to ask us to cover a longer inpatient hospital stay if you think doctor is discharging you too soon Section 9 How to ask us to keep covering certain medical services if you thin your coverage is ending too soon Section 10 Taking your appeal to Level 3 and beyond 185 Section 11 How to make a complaint about quality of care, waiting times, customer service, or other concerns Section 12 Handling problems about your Medicaid benefits Chapter 10: Ending you ır membership in the plan .
-192 Section 1 Introduction to ending your membership in our plan 193 Section 2 When can you end your membership in our plan?
-193 Section 3 How do you end your membership in our plan?
-196 Section 4 Until your membership ends, you must keep getting your medical services and drugs through our plan Section 5 We must end your membership in the plan in certain situations 197 Chapter 11: Legal notic es 199 Section 1 Notice about governing law 200
+Section 3 We will consider your request for payment and say yes or no Chapter 8: Your rights and responsibilities - Section 1 Our plan must honor your rights and cultural sensitivities as a member of the plan Section 2 You have some responsibilities as a member of the plan 145 Chapter 9: What to do i f you have a problem or complaint (coverage decisions, appeals, complaints) Section 1 Introduction147 Section 2 Where to get more information and personalized assistance147 Section 3 To deal with your problem, which process should you use?
+Section 4 Handling problems about your Medicare benefits Section 5 A guide to the basics of coverage decisions and appeals 149 Section 6 Your medical care: How to ask for a coverage decision or make an appeal of a coverage decision152 Section 7 Your Part D prescription drugs: How to ask for a coverage decision or make an appeal Section 8 How to ask us to cover a longer inpatient hospital stay if you think you are being discharged too soon168 Section 9 How to ask us to keep covering certain medical services if you think your coverage is ending too soon175 Section 10 Taking your appeal to Level 3 and beyond Section 11 How to make a complaint about quality of care, waiting times, customer service, or other concerns Section 12 Handling problems about your Medicaid benefits Chapter 10: Ending your membership in the plan 188 Section 1 Introduction to ending your membership in our plan Section 2 When can you end your membership in our plan?
+Section 3 How do you end your membership in our plan?
+Section 4 Until your membership ends, you must keep getting your medical items, services and drugs through our plan193 Section 5 We must end your membership in the plan in certain situations 193 Chapter 11: Legal notice s195 Section 1 Notice about governing law196